akaidecember/API_learn/README.md

 This repository is dedicated to learning and refreshing API basics.
 It serves as a resource for understanding the fundamentals of working with APIs.

+For this mini-project, I have used the fastAPI library to create endpoints.
+PostgreSQL is used for database creation and storage of data.
+I have tried using two methods of accessing the db.
+First, via SQL statements, for which I have used pydantic library.
+I also tried the no-SQL query approach using an ORM (SQLAlchemy) in this case.
+The code is currently updated to use SQLAlchemy.

 Using the free code academy youtube course.
-Link: https://www.youtube.com/watch?v=0sOvCWFmrtA
+Link: `https://www.youtube.com/watch?v=0sOvCWFmrtA`

 ## Getting Started

 To get started with this project, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine
-2. Navigate to the project directory.
+2. Navigate to the project directory
+3. It is recommended to use a virtual environment for this project:
+    * `python3 -m venv myenv` to install venv if not installed
+    * `venv <venv_name>`
+    * `source <venv_name>/bin/activate`
-3. Install any necessary dependencies.
+4. Install any necessary dependencies using the `requirements.txt` file provided in your venv
+5. You also need to install postgres on your machine
+6. Create your own json file with credentials to connect to the DB and change the filepath in `main.py` file
-4. Run the project.
+7. Run the project using `uvicorn app.main:app --reload`

 ## Features